-We lease two office facilities under non-cancelable operating lease agreements with expiration dates in 2013 and 2019.
+We lease two office facilities under non-cancelable operating lease agreements with expiration dates in 2019 and 2023.
 We have the option to extend both the leases for another ten year term and for one facility, we have the right of first refusal on any sale.
-We have exercised the option to extend the lease that expires in 2013.
 We lease an additional office facility under a month-to-month arrangement.
-Future minimum payments for the next five years and thereafter as of December 31, 2012, under these leases, are as follows:
+Future minimum payments for the next five years and thereafter as of December 31, 2013, under these leases, are as follows: